Frequently Asked Questions

 Outdoor grill fests, ice cream on the green, and a study group with whom to share your successes and challenges—these are but a few of the tangible expressions of community you’ll discover at Austin Seminary.
 For generations, pastoral formation has taken place in and around this campus—in chapel, at table fellowship, in a pickup basketball game—in short, everywhere relationships are formed.
 We understand that one role of seminary is a rigorous formation of the theological mind; another is the gentle nurture of the pastoral heart.
 Time and again students comment on the strong and caring support they have received at Austin Seminary.
 We are called to encourage those persons who feel called to serve God, because education for pastoral ministry must occur in community if we hope to learn to do it well.

 We believe that theological education is as much about “formation” as “information,” so we are committed to the ideal of a residential community.
 We affirm that spiritual and intellectual growth can occur as easily in the laundry room as the classroom—indeed “where two or three are gathered”—so we strive to provide comfortable accommodations that foster an atmosphere of shared interest and mutual support.
 Our twelve-acre campus is a lush oasis in the very heart of a bustling university neighborhood.
 Though commuters are vital members of the Austin Seminary community, most full-time students live on campus, either in our residence hall or in 1-, 2, 3-, or 4-bedroom apartments.
 Whether you are single or married, have four children or none, own a dog, a cat, a fish, or a frog, you can call Austin Seminary home.
-And in the coming years, a whole new generation of student housing will be built, affording even greater capacity and convenience for those who wish to live on campus.
+In recent years, a whole new generation of beautiful student housing has been built, affording even greater capacity and convenience for those who wish to live on campus.

 In recent studies Austin has ranked first as the “best city for relocating families,” second among “top creative cities,” third “best city for singles,” and the fourth most “wireless” city in America.
 Home to one of the nation’s largest universities as well as the seat of state government, Austin is a welcoming community whose cultural diversity and tolerant attitude make it easy to fit in.
 We delight in our claim as the “Live Music Capital of the World,” where you can hear the symphony perform on the banks of Lady Bird Lake just steps from a statue commemorating Austin blues legend Stevie Ray Vaughn.
 More than 150 restaurants and clubs within ten minutes of campus offer a smorgasbord of culinary and musical fare.
 Life in Austin is largely lived outdoors in the city’s parks, trails, spring-fed pools, and lakes.
-Chances are you’ll fall in love with Austin as you discover that our unofficial slogan, “Keep Austin Weird,” is as much about cherishing our natural resources, homegrown businesses, and authentic Tex-Mex cuisine as it is about birthday celebrations for Eeyore, a city-wide love affair with the Mexican freetail bat, and an annual party for a much-maligned canned meat product.
+Chances are you’ll fall in love with Austin as you discover that our unofficial slogan, “Keep Austin Weird,” is about cherishing our natural resources, homegrown businesses, and authentic Tex-Mex cuisine along with hosting the world's largest music festival, the largest urban colony of Mexican freetail bats, and an annual birthday party for a donkey named Eeyore.

 Students, faculty, and staff model the unity and diversity of the church.
 Our community’s broad geographical, theological, experiential, and age representation means that you will engage in conversations that both nurture and challenge your own deeply held beliefs.
 Such is the path toward self knowledge, one of the most important attributes for a capable Christian leader.
 Through partnerships with seminaries in Hungary and Zambia, our community is enhanced each year by students from those institutions who come as Ecumenical Fellows.
 While we continue to strive for even greater racialethnic diversity, the faculty and students we attract are a rich source of inspiration and challenge to the dominant culture.
 One commitment to cross-cultural diversity is evidenced in our January semester travel seminars.
 Domestic opportunities include Seminarians Interacting, an exploration of Jewish-Christian dialogue; Ministry with Older Adults in Sun City, Arizona; and Ministry in an Alternative Context, set in northern New Mexico.
 All MDiv and MATS students are eligible for one of our Gunther Scholarships which help to subsidize an international or cross-cultural experience.
 Recent destinations have included Africa, India, Europe, Latin America, and the Middle East.